 Japanese Orders & Medals

-The world of Japanese medals and badges is vast, and an introduction page certainly won't do
+The world of Japanese medals and badges is vast, and an introduction page certainly won't do the

-justice.
+topic justice.
 However, that being said, here are a few words about the medals.

 Generally speaking, medals can be divided into four main categories: orders, campaign (war)